OK Google: What does voice search mean for SEO?

 Let’s see what the differences actually look like when considering your approach to keywords.

-Short-tail Keywords
+Short-tail keywords

-Short-tail keywords (either one or two words in length) are a perfect example of how people shorten their queries from a more natural language to make text-based searches simpler.
+These are keywords (either one or two words in length) are a perfect example of how people shorten their queries from a more natural language to make text-based searches simpler.
+Short-tail keywords are for broader search topics and don’t convert as well.
+Yet, they still drive the highest amount of search engine traffic and are quite competitive, due to their impact on awareness.
+Here are a few examples of what these terms might look like:

 • Best smartphone,